 EUTECT control technology can be summarised in the following individual steps:

-- Acquisition of process data: The machine records the process data that is relevant for controlling the process, e.g. speed, temperature, force, distance, etc.
+- Acquisition of process data: The machine acquires the process data relevant to process control, such as speed, temperature, force, distance, etc.

-- Control of the process: The control technology uses the recorded data to control and optimise the process.
-The aim is to improve production quality and efficiency.
+- Process control: The control technology uses the acquired data to control and optimize the process.
+The goal is to improve production quality and efficiency.

-- Monitoring and adjustment: The machine continuously monitors the process and adjusts the control system to compensate for fluctuations or changes in the process.
-Error detection systems can also be used to recognise and correct deviations from the target value.
+- Monitoring and adjustment: The machine continuously monitors the process and adjusts the control to compensate for fluctuations or changes in the process.
+Error detection systems can also be used to detect and correct deviations from the setpoint.

-- Data evaluation and optimisation: The recorded process data is evaluated in order to optimise process performance.
-Statistical methods such as process capability analyses (PPAP) can also be used to improve product quality.
+- Data analysis and optimization: The acquired process data is analyzed to optimize process performance.
+Statistical methods such as Process Performance Analysis (PPAP) can also be used to improve product quality.